zenhjunpro/ATSEN/README.md

 ## Requirements

+At least one GPU is required to run the code.

+enviroment:

 - apex==0.1
 - python==3.7.4
 - pytorch==1.6.0
 - tranformers==4.19.3
 - numpy==1.21.6
 - tqdm==4.64.0
 - ...

-you can see the enviroment in requirements.txt or you can use `pip -r requirements.txt` to create environment
+you can see the enviroment in requirements.txt or you can use `pip3 install -r requirements.txt` to create environment

 ## Benchmark